^

 , medical expert

-The fundamental point in the therapy of pre-diabetes is not drug treatment, but low-carbohydrate diet with restriction of fat intake.
-Without proper nutrition, no other measures will help to normalize the pancreas and stabilize the sugar level within normal limits.
+The fundamental point in prediabetes therapy is not drug treatment, but a low-carbohydrate diet with limited fat consumption.
+Without proper nutrition, no other measures will help normalize the pancreas and stabilize sugar levels within normal limits.

-Patients with pre-diabetic condition can recommend one of two suitable diets.
-Diet No. 9 is suitable for those who have weight in the norm, but for people with extra pounds and obese, the doctor will offer to adhere to the requirement of diet No. 8.
-Between these two diets differ only by the recommended daily intake of calories and carbohydrates: diet No. 9 - up to 2400 kcal, diet number 8 - up to 1600 kcal per day.
+For patients with prediabetes, doctors may recommend one of two suitable diets.
+Diet No. 9 is suitable for those whose weight is normal, but for people with extra pounds and obesity, the doctor will suggest adhering to the requirements of diet No. 8.
+These two diets differ only in the recommended daily intake of calories and carbohydrates: diet No. 9 - up to 2400 kcal, diet No. 8 - up to 1600 kcal per day.

 In diet No. 8, the consumption of salt (up to 4 g per day) and water (up to 1.5 l) is limited.
-But vitamin C, iron, calcium and phosphorus patients with excess weight should consume more than people with normal weight.
+However, overweight patients should consume more vitamin C, iron, calcium and phosphorus than people with normal weight.

 What can and what can not?

-In order to more easily be guided by the requirements of the dietary table, it is worthwhile to carefully study the information that explains which foods you can and which can not be eaten with pre-diabetes.
+In order to more easily navigate the requirements of the dietary table, it is worth carefully studying the information explaining which foods can and cannot be eaten with prediabetes.

-So, we list the allowed products with pre-diabetes:
+So, let's list the permitted products for prediabetes:

-• Bread and other products from rye flour and bran, and also wheat flour of a rough grinding
+• Bread and other products made from rye flour and bran, as well as whole wheat flour

-• Vegetable soups and soups based on them
+• Vegetable broths and soups based on them

 • Okroshka

-• Low-fat meat (veal, chicken, rabbit, turkey) - you can cook, stew with vegetables and bake
+• Lean meat (veal, chicken, rabbit, turkey) – can be boiled, stewed with vegetables and baked

 • Boiled tongue

-• Low-fat fish (pollock, walleye, pike, hake, etc.) - boil or bake in the oven
+• Lean fish (pollock, pike perch, pike, hake, etc.) – boil or bake in the oven

-• Fish preservation without the addition of oil (in its own juice or tomato)
+• Canned fish without added oil (in its own juice or tomato)

 • Milk and low-fat dairy products (kefir, cottage cheese, yogurt)

-• Dishes from cereals (buckwheat, pearl barley, oats and barley)
+• Dishes made from cereals (buckwheat, pearl barley, oatmeal and barley)

 • Rice and wheat porridge (in small quantities)

-• Pumpkin, zucchini, zucchini, tomatoes, eggplant, asparagus, Jerusalem artichoke, celery and many other vegetables
+• Pumpkin, squash, zucchini, tomatoes, eggplant, asparagus, Jerusalem artichoke, celery and many other vegetables

 • Some carrots and beets

-• Dishes from soy, beans, lentils and peas
+• Dishes from soybeans, beans, lentils and peas

 • Nuts